A Game-Theoretic Approach for Hierarchical Epidemic Control: Solution Approach

-Our HPMG model is essentially an extensive-form game model endowed with one-dimensional action space for each agent resulting in a non-convex strategic landscape.
-To seek for PSPNE in the hierarchical game(HG), we propose a backward induction algorithm incorporated with a payoff point query interface and a best response computation component solving for a joint-policy profile in equilibrium.
-The algorithm exploits the hierarchical structure by propagating strategic information between consecutive levels, detailed as follows.
-Given a joint action profile at levels $1,\dotsc, l-1$, the players at level $l$ compose a simultaneous-move game whose payoffs emerge from the strategic interactions from levels below them.
-To obtain payoffs for a certain action profile at level $l$, we recursively call to the next level $l+1$ till we reach the bottom level $L$.
-Then at level $l$, we use these payoffs to solve for an approximate Nash equilibrium.
-Since every such simultaneous-move game lacks the tractable analytic payoff structure for gradient-based optimization, in our current implementation we discretize the infinite strategy space and adopt \emph{best response dynamics} (BRD) for equilibrium computation.
+HECG is a sequential game model with one-dimensional action space for each agent resulting in a non-convex strategic landscape.
+To seek for PSPNE, we propose a backward induction algorithm incorporating a payoff point query interface and a best response computation component solving for a joint profile in equilibrium.
+The algorithm exploits the hierarchical structure by propagating strategic information between consecutive levels: given the action of the Government, the States constitute a simultaneous-move game whose payoffs emerge from the strategic interactions of the Counties.
+To obtain payoffs for the Government and States, we recursively call to the next level till we reach the County players.
+Then we use these payoffs to solve for an approximate PSNE.
+Since every such simultaneous-move game lacks the tractable analytic payoff structure for gradient-based optimization, in our current implementation we discretize the strategy space and adopt \emph{best response dynamics} (BRD) for equilibrium computation.